sysmo-nms/apphooks/README.md

 0
 ```

+The magic number *255* is the error return code

 Now the scripts rules:
 - if apphooks:(*any*) return 0, the script is successfull
-- if apphooks:(*any*) return a positive integer N, the remote application is (for any reason) unreachable.
+- if apphooks:(*any*) return an integer N from 1 to 254, the remote application is (for any reason) unreachable.
 The manager will run the script again in N*N minutes (ie: if return 2, will run the script in 4 minutes)
-- if apphooks:(*any*) return a negative integer, the apphooks has failed and do not have any way to recovery.
+- if apphooks:(*any*) return 255 the apphooks has failed and do not have any way to recovery.
 From now, the hook is in failure state and will not accept any more commands (will have to be manualy debuged).
 - if apphooks:*update* is pending (after an *update* positive integer return) and another apphooks:*update* is triggered, it is queued for later call.
 - if apphooks:*update* is pending (after a positive integer return) and a apphooks:*remove* is triggered, the apphoooks:*update* is canceled.
 - if apphooks:*add* is pending and apphooks:*update* is called, apphooks:*update* is queued for later call.